Skip to content

 Pushes every confirmed finding to a GitHub repo as an issue, with severity labels, evidence blocks, and reproduction steps.
 Requires GITHUB_TOKEN in the environment with repo scope.

-Install and security-audit any npm package with static analysis and AI review.
+Install and security-audit a package with static analysis and AI review.

 Terminal window

-The package is installed in a sandbox, scanned with semgrep, and then reviewed by an AI agent that traces data flow and looks for supply-chain vulnerabilities.
+The package is installed in a sandbox, scanned with the selected static scanner, checked against dependency advisories, and then reviewed by an AI agent that traces data flow and looks for supply-chain vulnerabilities.

 Key flags: